ickc/pantable/docs/README.md

 documentclass:	memoir
 classoption: article
 geometry:	inner=1in, outer=1in, top=1in, bottom=1.25in
-title:	CSV Tables in Markdown --- Pandoc Filter for CSV Tables ...
+title:	Pantable—A Python library for writing pandoc filters for tables with batteries included.
+...

 ``` {.table}